Azure/iotedge/samples/dotnet/ManifestSignerClient/Readme.md

 3. Next choice is the different SHA algorithm.
 For RSA and ECDsa, there are three choices of SHA algorithm to choose from  SHA256, SHA384, SHA512.
 Recommendation is to use larger keys for root CA and smaller keys for signer certs.
 Edit the parameter `ROOT_SHA_ALGORITHM` and `SIGNER_SHA_ALGORITHM`.
 Default value is `SHA256`
 3. The file names of the root CA, root private key, signer cert, signer private key are also editable in the script.

-Once the variables are set in the scrip, run the script  and the following files will be generated as a result.
+Once the variables are set in the script, run the script and the following files will be generated as a result.

 1. `root_ca_private_<algo>_key.pem` - private root key
 2. `root_ca_public_<algo>_cert.pem` - public root key / root CA